snash4/GAT2VEC/README.md

 2. #python __main__.py --data M10 --label True

+To learn a representation only using bi-partite graph
+3. #python __main__.py --data M10 --algo g2vbip

 PS: The pre-processing code for generating structural and bipartite graph will be uploaded soon
     My python code has influence of Java :)